CoffeJunkStudio/daab/README.md

 instance among several dependants.
 This `Rc`-like structure creates naturally a DAG.

-For building a `Builder`, its `Builder::build()` method is provided with a `ArtifactResolver` that allows to resolve depending `ArtifactPromise`s into their respective artifacts, which is, in order to form a DAG, wrapped behind a `Rc`.
+For building a `Builder`s artifact, its `Builder::build()` method is provided with a `ArtifactResolver` that allows to resolve depending `ArtifactPromise`s into their respective artifacts, which is, in order to form a DAG, wrapped behind a `Rc`.

-As entry point serves the `ArtifactCache`, which allows to resolve any `ArtifactPromise` to its artifact outside of a `Builder`.
-The `ArtifactCache` is essentially a cache.
-It can be used to translate any number of `ArtifactPromise`s, sharing their common dependencies.
+As entry point serves the `ArtifactCache`, which allows outside of a `Builder` to resolve any `ArtifactPromise` to its artifact.
+The `ArtifactCache` is essentially a cache for artifacts.
+It can be used to translate any number of `ArtifactPromise`s to their respective artifact, while sharing their common dependencies.
 Consequently, resolving the same `ArtifactPromise` using the same `ArtifactCache` results in the same `Rc`ed artifact.
+However, using different `ArtifactCache`s results in different artifacts.

+The `ArtifactCache` has a `clear()` method to reset the cache.
-When artifacts shall be explicitly recreated, e.g. to form a second independent artifact DAG, `ArtifactCache` has a `clear()` method to reset the cache.
+This could be useful to free the resources kept by all artifacts and builders, which are cached in it, or when artifacts shall be explicitly recreated, e.g. to form a second independent artifact DAG.
-Additionally, `ArtifactCache` has an `invalidate()` method to remove a single builder artifact including its dependants (i.e. those artifacts which had used the invalidated one).
+Additionally, `ArtifactCache` has an `invalidate()` method to remove a single builder and artifact including its dependants (i.e. those artifacts which had used the invalidated one).

 Minimal Rust version: **1.40**